sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 Because only the PHY access library name can be changed in the configuration file, we define the PHY access function names always being "mdio\_read", "mdio_write", "mdio\_read\_cl22" and "mdio\_write\_cl22" for MDIO read and write of clause 45 and clause 22, respectively.
 The access function prototypes are already defined in the PAI library.

-The VendorSai::create() function can set the correct the MDIO access functions for PAI in gbsyncd context.
+The VendorPaiDll::create() function can set the correct MDIO access functions for PAI in gbsyncd.

-	sai_status_t VendorSai::create(
+	sai_status_t VendorPaiDll::create(
         _In_ sai_object_type_t objectType,
         _Out_ sai_object_id_t* objectId,
         _In_ sai_object_id_t switchId,